 But the literal fruits of Fruition Seeds are the driving force behind the business and have enabled Fruition to collaborate with chefs like Dan Barber at Blue Hill at Stone Barnes (he loves Fruition’s Habanada pepper) and legendary tomato experts like Craig LeHoullier and Will Bonsall.

-When it comes to tomatoes, Page-Mann said, “Unless you’ve tasted a ripe tomato in August warm off the vine, you don’t know that what’s in the grocery store pales in comparison.”
-While she loves all their tomatoes, she’s particularly partial to the dwarf varieties that LeHoullier champions because they’re productive and they accommodate home growers, who may not have the space or time to manage trellised massive plants.
-“It’s really exciting to bring farming out of industrial realm down to a human, personal scale,” she said.
+When it comes to tomatoes, Page-Mann says, “Unless you’ve tasted a ripe tomato in August warm off the vine, you don’t know that what’s in the grocery store pales in comparison.”
+While she loves all their tomatoes, she’s particularly partial to the dwarf varieties that LeHoullier champions because they’re productive and they accommodate home growers who may not have the space or time to manage massive trellised plants.
+“It’s really exciting to bring farming out of industrial realm down to a human, personal scale,” she says.